Pirate Party Germany: 2009 federal election

-On 27 September 2009, the Pirates received 2.0% (845,904 votes) in the 2009 German federal election, thus not securing any seats in the Bundestag.
+On 27 September 2009, the Pirates received 1.95% (845,870 votes) in the 2009 German federal election, thus not securing any seats in the Bundestag.
 However, this was still the best result among parties that did not meet the 5% threshold.
 Among first-time male voters, the party received 13%.

-On account of the election results in 2009, the party fulfils the conditions for receiving public allowances.
+On account of the election results in 2009, the party met the conditions for receiving public allowances, a status it lost in 2024.
 For 2009, it received €31,504.68 (the same amount as it received from private contributions) which was exclusively due to the Pirates state associations Saxony and Schleswig-Holstein.
 The calculation was made based on the total receipts of the party in 2008.
 The possible upper limit of the public allowance matching for the party is a rate of €840,554.51.

 2009 European Parliament election

-It received 229,117 votes in the 2009 European Parliament election, which was 0.9%, but not enough (at least 5%) for a seat.
+It received 229,117 votes in the 2009 European Parliament election, which was 0.9%, but not enough for a seat.